b0938930511/llvm-project/clang/docs/ThreadSafetyAnalysis.rst

 Scoped capabilities are treated as capabilities that are implicitly acquired on construction and released on destruction.
-They are associated with the set of (regular) capabilities named in thread safety attributes on the constructor or function returning them by value (using C++17 guaranteed copy elision).
+They are associated with the set of (regular) capabilities named in thread safety attributes on the constructor.
 Acquire-type attributes on other member functions are treated as applying to that set of associated capabilities, while ``RELEASE`` implies that a function releases all associated capabilities in whatever mode they're held.